Writers work so hard to get published — we can forget that some publishing scenarios are like bad marriages you spend years trying to get out of.

 The contract promised worldwide distribution, but the book was never available anywhere except a few bookstores in San Jose, Costa Rica’s capitol.
 You couldn’t order it online.
 To order it by mail you had to send a pre-paid money order to Costa Rica and pay for shipping.
 Lack of availability means lack of sales, which means the big artistic gamble — all the time and effort you put into making something — isn’t paying any dividends.

-Every few years I’d email to ask about sales and availability (both laughable), dreaming of finding the manatee a new and more hospitable home.
-The book was functionally but not literally out of print, and the publisher wasn’t letting go.
+Every few years I’d email to ask about sales and availability (both laughable), dreaming of finding my manatee a new and more hospitable home.
+The book was functionally but not literally out of print, but the publisher wasn’t letting go.
 When I asked for an update, the press owner would call me difficult and say he never wanted to hear from me again.

 What I suppose was meant to be a punishment was actually the best news possible.
 Now, finally, eight years later, the book belongs to me and the illustrator.
 It’s not the best time to be shopping around a manuscript.
 But I am nevertheless giddy with relief and possibility.